Graduate admissions in biological sciences

 An official transcript evaluation may not be forwarded or mailed by the applicant but must be sent directly from the evaluation services office to the Office of Graduate Admissions.

 The University requires all international applicants, whose country's first language is not English, to submit a TOEFL or IELTS English proficiency exam report.
-To be valid, the TOEFL or IELTS must be no more than two years old upon your application date.
-Scores that are older than two years cannot be reported by the Educational Testing Service.
+A report that is more than two years old upon the application date is not valid.
+Scores older than two years cannot be reported by the Educational Testing Service (ETS).

 The credential evaluation service charges a fee.
 Will the university reimburse me for the fee I paid?